-Voltage regulator modules for the 31E/2B, 31E/1C, or 31E/2C
+Voltage regulator modules for the 31E/2B

-Learn how to remove or replace a voltage regulator module in the 7/10 (31E/2B or 31E/1C) or the 7/30 (31E/2B or 31E/2C).
+Learn how to remove or replace a voltage regulator module in an 7/10 or 7/30 (31E/2B) server.

-The server contains two voltage regulator modules connected to the system backplane.
+The server contains one or two voltage regulator modules connected to the system backplane.